 Child Support Specialist III: Working under limited supervision, the Child Support Specialist III is the advanced-journey level in the Child Support Specialist series.
-Incumbents may provide training to lower-level Child Support Specialists, may participate in special projects as audite and/or quality control reviews, and may exercise detailed subject matter knowledge of a specific program area or specialized system inherent to the operations of the department.
-Positions in this class differ from those in the class of Child Support Specialist II by the the knowledge of policies & procedures affiliated with case management resulting in the ability to accomplish work independently and accurately, service as a Subject Matter Expert, and assignment of complex, sensitive or confidential cases requiring advanced technical skills.
+Incumbents may provide training to lower-level Child Support Specialists, may participate in special projects, and may exercise detailed subject matter knowledge of a specific program area or specialized system inherent to the operations of the department.
+Positions in this class differ from those in the class of Child Support Specialist II by the knowledge of policies & procedures affiliated with case management resulting in the ability to accomplish work independently and accurately, service as a Subject Matter Expert, and assignment of complex, sensitive or confidential cases requiring advanced technical skills.
 The Child Support Specialist IV.
-The Child Support Specialist III differs from the next higher class of Child Support Specialist and may perform limited Supervision in the absence of the Child Support Specialist IV in that the latter serves as a lead worker of a unit of Child Support Specialists and may perform limited Support Specialist III may provide lead worker assistance in the absence of the Child Support Specialist III may provide lead worker of a unit of Child Support Specialist IV.
+The Child Support Specialist III differs from the next higher class of Child Support Specialist IV in that the latter serves as a lead worker of a unit of Child Support Specialists and may perform limited supervision in the absence of the Child Support Specialist IV in that the latter serves as a lead worker of a unit of Child Support Specialists and may perform limited supervision in the absence of the Child Support Specialist IV is supervision.